pokkagrinti/Telegram-Smile-Detector-Bot/README.md

 # Telegram Smile Detector Bot
-A simple Telegram chatbot that detects smiles with opencv haarcascade
+A simple Telegram chatbot that detects smiles with opencv haarcascade and hopes to make people smile.